brittmmendez/BigC-Frontend-Template/README.md

 #### `Removing`
 Delete the file and be sure to remove the import in any other files that referenced it.

+## Forms
+Currently, Formik and Yup are being used for form creation and validation.
+#### src/containers:
+- FormikLogin.js
+- FormikRegister.js

+If you do do wish to implement Formik, there are backup forms with basic logic/validation that can be customized.
+#### src/containers:
+- Login.js
+- Register.js

 ## Test Coverage
 Currently using [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-Nutshell) for end-to-end testing.<br/>